BeardyMike/tukii/README.md

  ## Why?
  Great Question!
  I started this project by making a programmable key, the OneKey, as a way to put my programming learning into something tangible.
-The tukii spawned from it hellish corpse, and my friends and family have this sickness to continue unimpeaded.
+The tukii spawned from it hellish corpse, and my friends and family have allowed this sickness to continue unimpeaded.

  Starting in Circuit Python, the tukii was feature rich but sluggish and un responsive.
 Switching to a complete rewrite was the most obvious and time intensive solution I could find.